nitrictech/docs/docs/secrets.md

 description: Securely store and retrieve secrets values with Nitric
 ---

-Nitric Secrets makes securely storing, updating and retrieving sensitive values like database credentials and API keys easy.
+Nitric Secrets simplifies the secure storage, updating, and retrieval of sensitive information like database credentials and API keys.

-You can also choose to store these values as [environment variables](/docs/env).
+Alternatively, you can choose to store these values as environment variables.
+Learn more about it [here](./env).

+## Definitions

-## Secrets
+### Secrets

-Secrets are values stored in an encrypted Secrets Manager, usually containing sensitive data such as the username and password used to access a database.
-Since credentials and keys tend to change over time, Nitric Secrets act as a virtual storage location for these values with version control baked in.
+Secrets refer to encrypted values stored in a secure Secrets Manager.
+They typically contain sensitive data like usernames and passwords required to access a database.
+Since credentials and keys tend to change over time, Nitric secrets act as a virtual storage location for these values with version control baked in.

-## Versions
+### Versions

-Each secret will contain at least a "latest" version, along with any historical versions of that secret's value.
-This ensures values, such as encryption keys, can be rotated without losing access to the key used with previously encrypted data.
+Each secret has a "latest" version, and it may also have historical versions of the stored value.
+This ensures that values such as encryption keys can be rotated without losing access to the key used to encrypt previously stored data.

-## Values
+### Values

-Values are the secret data attached to a specific secret version, such as the current encryption key or database credentials.
+Values are the specific secret data associated with a particular version of the secret.
+For example, it could be the current encryption key or the database credentials.

-## The relationship between Secrets, Versions and Values
+### Relationship between Secrets, Versions, and Values

 The schema below illustrates the relationship between secrets, versions and values for a secret named db.password with two versions: